 What is Predator the Thief?

-Like other malware from this class, Predator the Thief is a somewhat basic program that hasn’t changed much since it’s the first version developed by a user named Alexuiop1337 around July of 2018.
+As ransomware and other malicious programs from the stealer class, Predator the Thief is a somewhat basic program that hasn’t changed much since it’s the first version developed by a user named Alexuiop1337 around July of 2018.
 Bearing this in mind, this malware does not pose a significant threat to most corporations with adequate cybersecurity measures but can devastate careless private users.

 General description of Predator the Thief

 Researchers believe that Predator the Thief was developed by Russian-speaking malware actors as it mostly appears for sale on Russian forums where the malware could be obtained for a meager price of around $30.
 At the moment of publication, the price has risen to $150.
 With every purchase, clients obtain a builder and everything they need to host attacks.
 Malware authors themselves are known to distribute the builder but haven’t been witnessed generating any direct attacks.

 An individual first promoted the malware with an alias “Alexuiop1337” who is still actively spreading information about the virus.
 However, at one point, he has taken up another name — “Kongress_nlt.”
 There is also a known telegram user, “sett9” who is affiliated with the operation and could be the “Kongress_nlt” himself.
 It is known that “sett9” is active on Telegram.
 Furthermore, one can follow the latest news concerning Predator on a dedicated Telegram channel, “@PredatorSoftwareChannel,” which lists all updates to the malware.